vuezy/teeny-store/docs/guide/basics.md

 <<< @/examples/calculator/snippets/2-action.js#action{8,11,14,17}

 > [!NOTE]
 > It is recommended that the state object is treated as **immutable**.
-Teeny Store relies on **shallow reference comparison** to detect changes and trigger side effects.
+Teeny Store relies on **shallow reference comparison** to detect changes and execute side effects.
 So, instead of modifying the original state object, we should create a new object with the updated values.

 Let's set up event listeners to call these actions.